He is Aḥmad ibn ʿAlī ibn Muḥammad ibn Muḥammad ibn ʿAlī ibn Maḥmūd ibn Aḥmad ibn Ḥajar al-ʿAsqalānī al-Shāfiʿī al-Miṣrī al-Qāhirī.

 Ibn Ḥajar's father, Nūr al-Dīn ʿAlī, was a Shāfiʿī scholar who excelled in fiqh, Arabic, literature and poetry.
 He was known for his knowledge, piety, trustworthiness and exemplary moral character.
 He died in 777 AH in the month of Rajab when Ibn Ḥajar was only four years old.
 His mother died before this, and thus his sister Sitt al-Rakb assumed the responsibility to raise him.
 He said regarding his sister, "هي امي بعد امي", she was my mother after my mother.

-When Ibn Ḥajar reached the age of 25 he married Ānas Khātūn in 798 AH.
-She was a ḥadīth scholar and also a student of Ḥāfiẓ al-ʿIrāqī.
-His wife had four daughters.
+At the age of 25, in 798 AH, Ibn Ḥajar married Ānas Khātūn, herself a ḥadīth scholar and a student of Ḥāfiẓ al-ʿIrāqī.
+The marriage produced four daughters.

 Ibn Ḥajar had 573 male teachers, and 55 female teachers.
 Some of his more prominent teachers are listed below: